 Before you start you need to make sure your website works on a mobile as the majority of local searches are done on a mobile.
 Use this tool to check it does Google’s Mobile-Friendly Test tool to check this.

-If you haven’t done so already you need to make sure you claim and optimise your Google My Business listing and keep your NAP (Name, Address, Phone number) consistent.
+If you haven’t done so already you need to make sure you claim and optimise your Google Business Profile and keep your NAP (Name, Address, Phone number) consistent.
 Be sure to review your name, address and phone number.
-The format you use needs to be the same on your website as well as Google My Business and any citations you have on the internet.
+The format you use needs to be the same on your website as well as on your Google Business Profile and any citations you have on the internet.
 Even minor differences “Street” instead of “St” can impact your rankings.
 If you find inconsistencies in citations correct these.
 The goal is to have all of your NAP listings looking exactly the same because Google’s algorithms will not be able to aggregate them.
 The goal of local SEO is to give the location of your business credibility and authenticity.
 You cannot do that if there are lots of different versions of your address.
-As you work through your existing citations make sure you keep a list of every place you are listed.
-Then in the future if you change location you will easily be able to change your address when needed.
+Keep a list of all places you are listed, so that if you change location in the future, you can easily update your address.

 Photos of your shop inside and out will help you stand out to potential customers.
 It helps with trust and credibility.
 Share photos of products you sell and new products.
 Do not be afraid to showcase your shop.